globalise-huygens/nlp-semantic-role-labeling/Results/Single-task/README.md

 > This folder contains the results of the single-task fine-tuning framework for semantic role labeling (SRL) and named entity recognition and classification (NERC) for the three models implemented: GloBERTise, XLM-RoBERTa, and multilingual BERT.
 Each model's results consist of three files.

 ## File Overview
-all_metrics_complete.json – Consolidated run-level metrics (precision, recall, F1, accuracy) for each cross-validation fold and task, plus per-class scores.
+all_metrics_complete.json – Combined fold-level metrics for each cross-validation fold and task, plus per-class scores.
 Structure overview:
 ```text
 {